 As for Navratilova, who won the doubles event on the same day, when asked about Graf seizing the top spot, she let the press know that she was “unavailable for comment”.

 What next?
-Graf creates a record that stands till date
+Graf creates a record that still stands

 Women’s top 5 as world No 1